-7.2 Any notice of motion to suspend Procedure Rules to enable the rescinding of a decision taken within the preceding six months must be submitted in line with the normal procedure for the submission of notices of motion, except that in cases which satisfy the legal conditions of urgency, any such notice of motion be permitted to be dealt with at the meeting concerned.
+7.2 Any notice of motion to suspend Procedure Rules to enable the rescinding of a decision taken within the preceding six months must be submitted by a quorate number of Members of the Committee for consideration at the next meeting, except that in cases which satisfy the legal conditions of urgency, any such notice of motion be permitted to be dealt with at the meeting concerned.

-Where a potential conflict of interest arises in carrying out an Executive Committee or Finance and Governance Committee function, this should be dealt with in accordance with the Members' Code of Conduct as set out in Part 4 of the Constitution.
+8.1 Where a potential conflict of interest arises in carrying out an Executive Committee or Finance and Governance Committee function, this should be dealt with in accordance with the Members' Code of Conduct as set out in Part 4 of the Constitution.